Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 char charAt(int index)

-index: Is the index of the character you want to obtain.
+index: It’s the index of the character you want to get.
 The first character of the string has an index of 0, the second has an index of 1, and so on.

 Example: